-Luton Town v Harrogate Town
+Luton progress on Harford's return

 Post update

-Elijah Adebayo (Luton Town) wins a free kick in the defensive half.
+Carlos Mendes Gomes (Luton Town) wins a free kick in the defensive half.

 Post update

-Foul by Lewis Page (Harrogate Town).
+Foul by Warren Burrell (Harrogate Town).

 Post update